marketdesignresearch/BOCA/README.md

 2. a log file: log.txt
 3. a result file: results.json.

 Specifically, results.json contains the efficiency of the final allocation of the BOCA mechanism in the field "MLCA Efficiency".
+Note that in sim_mlca.py, we set the parameters (Qinit, Qmax, Qround) = (40, 100, 4) to their default values that were used to create the results in Table 1.

 ### 2. OUR-MVNN-MLCA: using our mean MVNNs $\mathcal{M}_i^{\text{mean}}$ in the acquisition function $\mathcal{A}:=\sum_i \mathcal{M}_i^{\text{mean}}$.